astronomer/airflow-guides/guides/managing-dependencies.md

 #### The `one_success` rule

-This rule is particularly helpful when setting up a "safety check" DAG - a DAG that runs as a safetycheck to all your data.
+This rule is particularly helpful when setting up a "safety check" DAG - a DAG that runs as a safety check to all your data.
 If one of the "disaster checks" come back as `True`, the downstream disaster task can run the necessary logic.

 **Note:** The same logic can be implemented with the `one_failed` rule.